Kazmi-Syed/Mobile-FastFood/README.md

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+> **Note**: This project is tested on android and configuration shall be made for ios environment like fonts and icons configuration.

 ## Step 1: Start the Metro Server